tylerhall/simple-php-framework/README.markdown

 ### Misc ###

-This framework has been around for a while, as such, the database layer uses the old PHP MySQL extenion.
-It still works just fine, but it's not the recommended PHP way any longer.
-Here's a [MySQL PDO](https://github.com/maxfierke/arcanecms/blob/master/includes/class.database.php) replacement written by Max Fierke.
+If you don't want to use the MySQLi database class, here's a [MySQL PDO](https://github.com/maxfierke/arcanecms/blob/master/includes/class.database.php) replacement written by Max Fierke.